-If you think you're eligible for Medicaid, it's time to apply.
-While the rules are different from state to state, the basic process should be similar.
+The Affordable Act gives states the option to expand their Medicaid program.
+People with incomes just over $16,000 can qualify in states that have expanded Medicaid.
+If you think you may be eligible for Medicaid, it's a good idea to apply.
+While the rules are different from state to state, the basic process for signing up is similar.

 1. Check the rules for the state where you live.
 To do this: